shubham-mhaske/geometric_modelling_project/docs/presentations/PRESENTATION.md

 Imagine you're a neurosurgeon preparing for brain tumor removal.
 You have MRI scans, but what you really need is a smooth, accurate 3D model showing exactly where the tumor is and how it relates to critical brain structures.
 The challenge: converting those scans to 3D models produces noisy, artifact-filled meshes.

-My project solves this problem by developing advanced smoothing algorithms that reduce noise while preserving the anatomical features surgeons depend on.
-Over the next 12 minutes, I'll show you three novel algorithms I developed, validated across 16 medical imaging samples, and demonstrate a critical limitation in existing methods that hasn't been reported before.
+My project solves this problem by developing and evaluating smoothing algorithms that reduce noise while preserving the anatomical features surgeons depend on.
+Over the next 12 minutes, I'll show you the algorithms, the quantitative results on 20 BraTS 2023 tumor meshes spanning a 20× complexity range, and the practical conclusions about which method to use for which clinical goal.

 Let's begin with the problem statement..."

 ### Closing (Last 45 seconds):
 "To conclude, this project makes three key contributions:

-First, I developed three mathematically-grounded smoothing algorithms that achieve clinical-grade volume preservation—99.9% overall, with Information-Theoretic achieving perfect 100% on MRI scans.
+First, I implemented and compared five smoothing algorithms (two classical baselines and three feature-aware methods) with a focus on medical volumetrics.

-Second, I discovered and quantified a critical limitation in the widely-used Taubin algorithm: it loses 22.3% volume on small CT meshes while performing well on large MRI meshes.
-This mesh-size dependency hasn't been reported before and has important implications for anyone using Taubin smoothing in medical applications.
+Second, I validated these methods on 20 BraTS 2023 tumor meshes and quantified the key trade-off: Laplacian is extremely fast and visually smooth, but it shrinks volume; Taubin achieves near-zero mean volume drift while still providing strong smoothing.

-Third, I provide practical, application-specific recommendations so clinicians can select the right algorithm for their specific use case—whether that's tumor monitoring, surgical planning, or research visualization.
+Third, I show that semantic-aware smoothing (using segmentation labels) can significantly reduce boundary drift when labels are available, making smoothing more clinically faithful.

-All code, data, and results are available on GitHub, and I've built an interactive web application for hands-on exploration.
+All code, data, and results are available in the project repository, and I've built an interactive Streamlit web application for hands-on exploration.

 Thank you for your attention.
 I'm happy to answer any questions, and I can provide a live demonstration if time permits."